master-q/masterq-docs/presentations/20160130_1_start_fpiot_intro/20160130_1_start_fpiot_intro.md

 The Internet of Things (or IoT for short) refers to uniquely identifiable objects and their virtual representations in an Internet-like structure.
 Imagine IoT devices are:

-* connected to the internet / developed in a short time / storing personal data / secure / more intelligence / inexpensive
+connected to the internet / developed in a short time / storing personal data / secure / more intelligence / inexpensive.

 C language can easily design the IoT devices?